August Czartoryski

 August Franciszek Maria Anna Józef Kajetan Czartoryski, SDB, (2 August 1858 – 8 April 1893) was a Polish prince who was born in Paris during his family's exile, his constant frail health saw much of his childhood being shuttled to various health spas.
 Raphael Kalinowski tutored him; the prince turned to the priesthood instead of pursuing the aristocratic life.

-But his path into the Salesians was not set in stone, for Don Bosco believed his frail health would become an impediment to his ecclesial studies.
-But Bosco allowed him to undergo the novitiate after Pope Leo XIII intervened.
+However, his path into the Salesians was not set in stone, because Don Bosco believed his frail health would become an impediment to his ecclesial studies.
+Nevertheless, Bosco allowed him to undergo the novitiate after Pope Leo XIII intervened.
 Czartoryski was ordained a priest in 1892 and settled as a pastor in Savona where he died from tuberculosis.
 He was beatified on 25 April 2004.